f4zill/portfolio/README.md

-#  Anime-Inspired Developer & AI/DS Portfolio
+#  Web Developer & AI/DS Portfolio

 Welcome to my personal portfolio website — a bold fusion of elegant design and powerful tech.
 This site reflects my journey as a full-stack developer and AI/Data Science student, crafted with deep anime inspiration, responsive layouts, and dark/light modes.